What is Trabeculectomy Surgery?

 Arrange for post-operative care: Depending on the type of surgery, you may need someone to help you with daily activities such as bathing, dressing, and cooking after the surgery.

-Follow the pre-operative fasting guidelines: Depending on the type of surgery, you may be asked to avoid eating or drinking for a certain period before the surgery.
+Your doctor may ask you to avoid eating or drinking for a certain period before the surgery, depending on the type of procedure.
 It is important to follow these guidelines to prevent complications during the procedure.

 Bring necessary items: Make sure to bring any necessary paperwork, identification, and insurance information with you on the day of the surgery.